 Don’t think you have any pots?
 Sure you do.
 Look in that recycling bin over there.
 See that 2 liter empty plastic water bottle?
 That empty coffee tin?
 That Sapporo tall boy can?
 That old 20oz tin can of beans?
 Rinse that puppy out, cut the top off (if needed), poke or drill a couple holes in the bottom of that sucker so that water will drain out, turn it right side up and stick it on a little saucer…know what I call that?
 A freaking flower pot.

 Regardless of origin, the thing to be aware of here is that your plant needs good drainage and air around it’s roots, so if your wet dirt clumps easily into tight, dense fistfuls when you smoosh it, then it probably needs a little something extra to fluff it up and make it drain better.
-Fancy folks get perlite or vermiculite to mix in.
-Know what else will work?
-Freakin’ styrofoam packing peanuts and/or street gravel.
-Organic they are not.
-Effective, they are.
+If you can’t be bothered with getting vermiculite then styrofoam or compostable packing peanuts will do the trick too.
+Organic they are not, effective they are.

 Step 3: Put your plant in the pot with some dirt.

-Yup.
-A little gravel, styrofoam peanuts or broken glass placed at the bottom of the pot can help keep things draining well.
-Throw some dirt in, stick your plant in, pour some more dirt in, water it, stick it in a window with a good amount of light but not too much.
+Yup. some rocks or broken pottery/glass placed at the bottom of the pot can help keep things draining well.
+Then throw some dirt in, stick your plant in, pour some more dirt in, water it, stick it in a window with a good amount of light but not too much.